 Once an alliance is created, it isn’t set in stone.
 It should be revisited often to make course corrections.
 If one or more of the items gets broken, it happens, pause and review the alliance and ask if we need to make adjustments.

 A good example of this would be if the team identified that they would start meetings on time (arrive couple of minutes early) and some people are starting to arrive late.
-Maybe in the retrospective or an offline after the daily would be a good time to have a review of the alliance and see if we need to adjust.
+Maybe in the retrospective or an offline after the daily would be a good time to have a review of the alliance and see if an adjustment is necessary.
 You can have each person read an item out loud.
 This is a good way of not shaming anyone and usually has the desired effect.